citation-file-format/citation-file-format/README.md

 can only take the following values:

+- `doi`: Signifies that the `value` string of the identifier typed thus is a valid DOI.
+- `url`: Signifies that the `value` string of the identifier typed thus is a valid URL.
-- `software-heritage`: Signifies that the `value` string of the identifier typed thus is a valid [Software Heritage identifier](https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html).
+- `swh`: Signifies that the `value` string of the identifier typed thus is a valid [Software Heritage identifier](https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html).
 - `other`: Signifies that the `value` string of the identifier typed thus is a valid identifier not currently known to CFF.
 If you want to add an identifier type to CFF, please [create a new issue on the CFF GitHub repository](https://github.com/citation-file-format/citation-file-format/issues/new), and suggest a name for the identifier, and ideally also describe its format as a valid regex.